AhmedUZaki/INSTANT-AI/Track 2_ Mathematics  for Data science/Session 02/README.md

 - #### Median

   - To calculate the median, we need to sort the values into ascending order and then find the middle-most value.
+  - The closer the mean and median are to each other in value, this will be the best case.

 ```python
 def median(x):